Restoring the pawpaw (Asimina triloba) to the Northern Illinois, one planting day at a time.

 The Pawpaw Foundation grew out of a shared conviction that the pawpaw, America's largest native fruit1 and a tree that once grew across the woodlands of Northern Illinois,2 deserves a place in our communities, our diets, and our ecological future.

 We started in 2025 in DeKalb County, where the grove meets the prairie.
-From there we work outward: planting groves with schools, parks, churches, and prairie restorations; running classroom programs that put pawpaw leaves into the hands of fourth graders; and, every fall, running the education tent at the Pawpaw Festival in Paw Paw, Illinois alongside NIU, where anyone in the region can finally find out what the fruit tastes like.
+From there we work outward: planting trees with schools, parks, churches, and prairie restorations; running classroom and community programs that put pawpaw leaves and seedlings into the hands of students and neighbors; and, every fall, running the education tent at the Pawpaw Festival in Paw Paw, Illinois alongside NIU, where anyone in the region can finally find out what the fruit tastes like.

 Austin Cliffe

-Austin runs the day-to-day work of the Pawpaw Foundation: stewarding existing plantings, building partnerships with schools, parks, and prairie restorations across Northern Illinois, and leading volunteer work days.
+Austin runs the day-to-day work of the Pawpaw Foundation: stewarding existing plantings, building partnerships with community organizations across Northern Illinois, and leading volunteer work days.

 - Dr. Matthew DeitchPresidentDirector of the Northern Illinois Center for Community Sustainability at NIU.
 Environmental planner whose research focuses on water resources, stormwater, and climate adaptation.